gnehgnaw/gitskills/readme.txt

 Git is a free software distributed under the GPL
 Git has a mutable index called stage
 Git tracks changes of files
-Create a new branch is so quick & simple add merge hello Im dev
+Create a new  is so quick & simple add merge test dev put in
-Test another dev
-local dev test